The Big Picture…

 This p and q, relate to coefficients of innovation and imitation.

 The coefficients, p and q, relate to our discussion in a previous article that a social system has two types of people and influences.
-Innovator types are influenced from outside the social system (often by PR, or by actively searching, or by knowing the innovator).
+Innovator types are influenced from outside the social network (often by PR, or by actively searching, or by knowing the innovator).
 They are represented by p, the coefficient of innovation.

 Imitators, on the other hand, are influenced by those inside the social system.
 This is often by word of mouth, or observing the innovation in use.
 They are represented by q, the coefficient of imitation.
 To be influenced internally, there needs to have been people who have already adopted.
-Which is why q is multiplied by the cumulative fraction of adopters at time T.
+And that is why q is multiplied by the cumulative fraction of adopters at time T.

 We can see the impact of these coefficients in Figure 4.
 It is a little exaggeration to show the effect of innovators and imitators.